convisoappsec/conviso-docs/docs/quickstart/security-analyst-quickstart.md

 ## Understanding Risk Score

-The Risk Score on Conviso Platform is a crucial metric that enables Security Champions to prioritize and address potential security issues effectively.
+The Risk Score on Conviso Platform is a crucial metric that enables Security Analysts to prioritize and address potential security issues effectively.
 It evaluates the risk of each Asset by analyzing key factors: Business Impact, Threats, Attack Surface, and Data Classification.
 - Business Impact reflects the criticality of an Asset, determined by indicators such as developer activity.
 - Threats represent the active vulnerabilities associated with the Asset.
 - Attack Surface assesses the exposure level, considering if the Asset is accessible over the internet.
 - Data Classification identifies whether the Asset handles sensitive data, like PII.

-With this comprehensive view, Security Champions can understand the overall security posture, track changes over time, and focus on actions to mitigate risks.
+With this comprehensive view, Security Analysts can understand the overall security posture, track changes over time, and focus on actions to mitigate risks.
 The visibility of top high-risk and improving Assets, along with guidance on how to reduce risk, supports efficient and informed decision-making.

 ## View Vulnerability Information on the Platform